A limit theory for controlled McKean-Vlasov SPDEs: Proof of Theorem

 \section{Proof of Theorem \ref{theo: main1}}

 In this section we prove our main Theorem \ref{theo: main1}.
-Let us shortly comment on the structure of this section.
-In Section~\ref{sec: mp}, we start with a martingale problem characterizations for the sets \(\cC^0\) and~\(\cC^n\).
-Thereafter, in Section~\ref{sec: compactness}, we investigate compactness properties.
-In Section~\ref{sec: existence}, we provide a general existence result for stochastic PDEs with certain random coefficients.
+Let us shortly comment on its structure.
+In Section~\ref{sec: mp}, we start with a martingale problem characterizations for the sets \(\cC^0\) and~\(\cC^n\), in Section~\ref{sec: compactness} we investigate compactness properties, and in Section~\ref{sec: existence} we provide a general existence result for stochastic PDEs with certain random coefficients.
 In the remaining sections, we proceed with the proof of Theorem~\ref{theo: main1} in a chronological order.